wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/publish-share-maintain-app/includes/2-publish-app.md

 In our example, we've yet to publish the Travel Expense App but that is what we're about to do in this unit.
 Let's get to it!

-> [!NOTE]
-> If your app is still open in Power Apps Studio from the previous module, then you can skip steps 1-3.

 1. In your browser, navigate to [http://make.powerapps.com](http://make.powerapps.com/?azure-portal=true).

 1. Select **Apps**, on the left.